fedorkobak/knowledge/other/clouds.md

 )
 ```

+**Integration with [Spark Declarative Pipelines](https://spark.apache.org/docs/4.1.0-preview1/declarative-pipelines-programming-guide.html)**: You can define a special Jupyter notebook, attach it as a source to a Databricks pipeline, and all Spark materialized views that was defined there will be treated as tables by Databricks and updated when the pipeline executes.
+Also it provides graph visualisation in the Databricks interface.

+Before spark declarative pipelines was used **dlt (Delta Live Tables)** for the same purpose, therefore, you can meet legacy gode that implements the same things but using exactly `dlt`.

+**Note.** The `dlt` package is only available in Databricks.
+There is another Python framework with the same name, [*dlt (data load tool)*](https://dlthub.com/).

 **Data Ingestion**: Databricks uses a **medallion data architecture**, in which data are separated into a few processing phases:

 - *Bronze*: Raw data that data engineers apply their ETL pipelines to.